srogers909/soccer-documentation/README.md

 # ⚽ Soccer Manager Sim - Complete Documentation

-Welcome to the comprehensive documentation hub for the **Soccer Engine Dart** ecosystem - a sophisticated, multi-component soccer simulation and management platform built with Dart/Flutter using Test-Driven Development methodology.
+Welcome to the comprehensive documentation hub for the **Soccer Manager Sim** ecosystem - a sophisticated, multi-component soccer simulation and management platform built with Dart/Flutter using Test-Driven Development methodology.

 ## 🎯 Project Overview

-The Soccer Engine Dart is a complete soccer ecosystem consisting of multiple integrated components that work together to provide realistic soccer simulation, data generation, and management experiences optimized for mobile gaming on Samsung Galaxy S25 Ultra.
+The Soccer Manager Sim is a complete soccer ecosystem consisting of multiple integrated components that work together to provide realistic soccer simulation, data generation, and management experiences optimized for mobile gaming on Samsung Galaxy S25 Ultra.

 ### 🏗️ System Architecture